AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 .. code-block:: python

   ## Force transformer to load model(s) from local hub instead of download and load model(s) from remote hub.
-NOTE: this must be run before importing transformers.
+  !!!!!!
+NOTE: this must be in front of import transformers.

   import os
   os.environ['TRANSFORMERS_OFFLINE'] = '1'